COSMOS-CTC-Cambridge/topics-python-in-research/README.md

 Cambridge in summer 2016.

-You will probably want to use jupyter with notedown installed as the md files will be directly usable as jupyter notebooks.
+You will probably want to use jupyter with notedown installed as the org files can be converted to md with pandoc will be directly usable as jupyter notebooks.